blues/note-arduino/README.md

 This library allows you to control a Notecard by writing an Arduino sketch in C or C++.
 Your sketch may programmatically configure Notecard and send Notes to [Notehub.io][notehub].

-This library is a wrapper around the [note-c library][note-c] library, which it includes as a git submodule.
+This library is a wrapper around the [note-c library][note-c], which it includes as a git submodule.

 ## Installation